Citizenship by Investment in Montenegro

-As we can see from the text above the requirements for normal (standard) naturalization procedure imply that foreigner must prove Montenegrin language proficiency as well as have 10 years of legal residence in Montenegro.
+As we can see from the text above, the requirements for normal (standard) naturalization procedure imply that foreigner must prove Montenegrin language proficiency as well as have 10 years of legal residence in Montenegro.
 Moreover, the applicant must renounce his previous citizenship to felicitate oneself with Montenegrin passport.
-Article 12 of the same Law gives a possibility to waive all these requirements:

 Question: I have been researching citizenship via investment in Montenegro and came across your site (good info, by the way).
-I was wondering if you would be willing to answer a few questions, if possible.
-Do you know of an expected date of EU membership for Montenegro?
-Do you have any updated information on the reformation of this program as it relates to dates or timeframes?
-Are the expected changes (investment or investment + donation) currently being considered on a case-by-case basis or will they only come into effect with a formal announcement of the new and evolved program?
 I know that there are a variety of variables, but from a simplistic and high level beyond fees, what are some of the advantages to Montenegro versus St. Kitts or Dominica?